 Usually at this point, there will be other characters adding more pressure on the father for money – the future in laws or the landlord or the Indian Ah Long – anything to show that the sons’ actions were downright evil!
 Justice seems to side the parents who are left high and dry and the sons despite how logic may be seen, is shown as treating their parents unfairly.

-I hate this kind of stories in Tamil movies because some of the things that is portrayed is simply does not make any sense and not practical.
+I hate this kind of stories in Tamil movies because some of the things that are portrayed simply do not make any sense and not practical.
 Most of us get along just fine unlike in the Tamil movies.

 In Tamil movie, the son’s or the husband’s salary is given wholly to the father or wife because of a notion that he does not know how to use the money or more often spend away on alcohol (easy excuse).
 For me, that is downright insulting.